 What are payment terms and what forms do you accept?

-Particularly for large, expensive plumbing jobs, you’ll want to know how and when your plumber expects to be paid.
-Being up front and open about this issue will help clarify expectations on both sides.
+It’s important to know how and when your plumber expects to be paid, particularly for large, expensive plumbing jobs.
+Being upfront and open about this issue will help clarify expectations on both sides.

 You may need to set up a payment plan if you are doing a large project, and understanding what payment options your plumber offers will be very helpful.
 Even with a small project, it’s still prudent to hammer out payment details before work commences.
-It’s also a good idea to ask what payment forms are accepted, although most plumbers will accept credit cards today.
+Most plumbers will accept credit cards today, but it’s a good idea to ask what forms of payment they will accept.

 What are your warranty terms?

 Reputable plumbers stand behind their work.
-Be sure to ask what kind of warranties are offered in terms of equipment, parts, and labor.
+Be sure to ask what the terms are for equipment, parts, and labor in a warranty.
 You’ll be much more confident in a company willing to back its promises.
-Typically, plumbing work should be guaranteed for at least one year.
+Typically, at least a one-year guarantee is common for plumbing work.